Invicara/Twinit-App-Template-Quick-Model-View/docs/developer guide/README.md

 Later, when you are ready, explore the in-depth implementation documentation to gain a very detailed understanding of the template and how it works.

-## Deploying the Quick Model View Twinit Application Template
+## New Deployments of the Quick Model View Twinit Application Template

+If you have not yet deployed the Quick Model View template, proceed with the steps in this section.
+If you have a previously deployed instance of the Quick Model View template, skip to the **Updating Existing Quick Model View Templates** section below.

-Once you have read the [general introduction](./implementation/general-intro.md) to the template you can proceed with deploying it.
+Once you have read the [general introduction](./implementation/general-intro.md) to the template you can proceed with deploying it for the first time.

 To deploy the Quick Model View Twinit Application Template to Twinit and to deploy the web client, follow these steps in order: